awais-dahri/Python-basics_./README.md

 ## Day 4 Progress
 - Practiced Python conditional statements (if / elif / else)
 - Wrote a simple age category program using logic

+## Day 5 Progress
+- Learned Python for-loops
+- Used loops with conditions to identify even numbers